Cabanglasan: Demographics

 In the 2020 census, the population of Cabanglasan was 36,286 people, with a density of sigfig 36,286/243.30.

 Cabanglasan was created to become a municipality on August 13, 1979, by virtue of Republic Act 6489.
 In the following year, 1980, a regular census on population and housing was conducted nationwide, wherein Cabanglasan had an actual population count of 16,843.

 In 1990, there was another census of population and housing.
 Because of the presence of the two logging companies, the T.H.
 Valderrama and Talakag Timber Incorporated, the population of this town grew to 26,351, an increase of about 9,508 or 56.45%.
 During those Censal years Barangays Cabulohan, Capinonan and Imbatug had a greater population because it was where the logging companies established their plant and housing camps.

 In 1995, a mid-decade census on population and housing was made.
 During that year, Cabanglasan had a population of 29,288 or an increase of 11.15%.
 However, due to the closure of the two logging companies in 1991, the population of the three barangays mentioned above decreased while the population of other barangays increased.
 Barangay Poblacion had an increase of 68.2116%.
 In 1990, its population was only 2,287 but it grew to 3,847 in 1995.
 This increase was due to the influx of former workers from the logging companies who settled in the neighbouring barangays.
 As a result, the overall population count of the municipality increased at an average growth rate of 2.50%.

-Another factor in this population increase is the ongoing progress and development of this municipality, such as road accessibility to the different barangays and sitios, farm modernization, electrification and the coming of small and medium investors to establish their business in the Poblacion.
-With this positive trend, it can be projected that the increase of population will continue and the coming of investors would provide job opportunities to our people.
+Another factor in the population increase is the ongoing development of the municipality, including road accessibility to the different barangays and sitios, farm modernization, electrification and the coming of small and medium investors to establish their business in the Poblacion.